 The Upper Iowa River Water Management Authority (WMA) with design assistance from Shive-Hattery is planning water quality improvements at several sites in Winneshiek County, Iowa.
-The project at this site includes raising the roadway profile of 180th Street approximately 10 feet and flattening embankment slopes to 3:1 (horizontal:vertical) or flatter for construction of a low hazard class earthen dam and pond.
-An existing pond and dam are present at the site, located in the area approximately 200 to 500 feet south of the roadway depicted in the following Figure No. 1.
+The project at this site includes raising the roadway profile of Fox Hollow Road approximately 10 feet and flattening embankment slopes to 3:1 (horizontal: vertical) for construction of a low hazard class earthen dam.
+It is our understanding that the upstream side of the dam is not planned to have a normal pool elevation and that the structure will primarily serve to provide short-term stormwater detention during storm events.

-Figure No. 1 - Site Overview
+Figure No. 1 - Site Location

-Based on preliminary plans provided by Shive-Hattery, the design normal water level for the proposed pond will be near 1165 feet and the proposed pond bottom is near elevation 1155 feet.
-The profile of the roadway will be raised such that the top of the roadway/dam will be near elevation 1170 feet.
-We assume the roadway will be approximately 25 feet wide.
+The profile of the roadway will be raised such that the top of the roadway/dam will be near elevation 1140 feet.
+Preliminary plans provided by Shive-Hattery indicate the roadway will be 24 feet wide.
 Maximum fill thicknesses on the order of 15 to 20 feet over the existing roadway ditches and channel are anticipated for construction of the proposed earthen dam.
+Potential borrow areas for earthen materials to construct the dam are located on the hillside south of the site and east of Fox Hollow Road.
+Cut depths on the order of 5 feet or less are anticipated in the borrow area.